EricThomson/litesquad/README.md

 ### Caveats
 This provides an interface to an ensemble of LLMs to try to generate a better answer than with a single LLM.
-It currently doesn't do anything besides vanilla LLM calls: no agentic loops.
+No agentic tool-usage, web calls from the LLMs.
+Just vanilla text processing.

 With apologies to [squad](https://github.com/bradygaster/squad).